Testing Causality in Scientific Modelling Software: Case Studies

+This case study has provided insights into \textbf{RQ1} and \textbf{RQ3}.
+As a result of following the data generation approach of the original paper, however, this case study did not afford us the opportunity to evaluate the efficiency of the CTF.

+\paragraph{\textbf{RQ1} Accuracy} In this case study, we used the CTF to conduct a sensitivity analysis on the LR91 model, achieving visually similar results to an existing approach that employed a GPE \cite{chang2015bayesian}.
+However, we achieved this using a significantly simpler statistical model whose design was informed by causal reasoning as opposed to associations within the data.
+This contrast between a model-based and black-box approach to reasoning about system behaviour raises an interesting discussion around \emph{explainability} that we return to in \Cref{sec:discussion}.

+\paragraph{\textbf{RQ3} Practicality} In this case study, the process of specifying the causal DAG was straightforward and required minimal domain expertise that were easily gleaned from the original study \cite{chang2015bayesian}.
+Since the resulting DAG contained no confounding (\Cref{fig:LR91-dag}), the regression model for each causal test simply regressed the input-under-test against against $APD_{90}$.
+By contrast, Gaussian Processes (as used in the original study) have several practical limitations, including the need to specify an appropriate kernel function for the problem at hand \cite{nevin2021physics}, and a complexity of $O(n^3)$ that hinders the feasibility of the approach when dealing with large amounts of data \cite{rasmussen2006gaussian}.

 Overall, in this case study, we have shown that the CTF reaches the same conclusions as the original study.
-This is however achieved by using a simpler statistical model guided by causality instead of associations within the data.
-Additionally, this case study suggests that, like SMT, sensitivity analysis can be framed and solved as a CI problem.
-These results have provided insights into \textbf{RQ1} and \textbf{RQ3}.
+However, the CTF achieves this by using a simpler, more practical statistical model guided by causality instead of associations within the data.

-\paragraph{\textbf{RQ1}} We collected observational data from LR91 and used our causal DAG and the CTF to perform identification and, in turn, design a statistical estimator capable of making causal estimates.
-Therefore, we have demonstrated the use of observational data to test for sensitivity with respect to different inputs.

-\paragraph{\textbf{RQ3}} In order to perform sensitivity analysis of LR91, for each cause-effect relationship of interest, we executed a series of causal test cases that varied (normalised) inputs over the range [0, 1] whilst observing the change in the output $APD_{90}$.
-The observational data used for this purpose was sampled at random (via Latin Hyper Cube sampling) and, therefore, did not contain the exact executions required for this exercise.
-Instead, our estimators borrowed information from similar executions to predict the outcome of the counterfactual test cases.